Background Events - June 1940

 Swedish

-destroyers PUKE (ex-Italian GIOVANNI NICOTERA, Commodore T. Hagman, RSN) and
+PUKE (ex-Italian GIOVANNI NICOTERA, Commodore T. Hagman,

-PSILANDER (ex-Italian BETTINO RICASOLI) and torpedo boats ROMULUS (ex-Italian SPICA) and REMUS
+PSILANDER (ex-Italian BETTINO RICASOLI) and torpedo

-(ex-Italian ASTORE) arrived at Skaalefjord in the Faroes on the 19th as they
+(ex-Italian ASTORE) arrived at Skaalefjord in the Faroes

 were en route to Sweden from Italy.
-They were accompanied by
+They were

 depot ship PATRICA (ex-Italian PATRIS II) .